lawsie/guizero/tests/about.rst

 Helping out
 -----------
 * All feedback is welcome.
-* If you feel the need to remove or change something, please discuss the issue first
+* If you feel the need to remove or change something, please discuss the issue first.
 * Be reasonable about test cases.
 Don't test something twice, 'just to be sure'.
-* Feel free to add comments to the code if something is unclear to you
+* Feel free to add comments to the code if something is unclear to you.